|Best machine-washable||Sunbeam Premium Electric Heated Throw Blanket||Check Price||

 Need to accommodate two sleepers—and two different temps?

-If you share a bed, you have surely been in blanket battle at some point.
+If you share a bed, you have surely been in battle for bed sheets or blankets at some point.
 We all prefer different warmth levels, so sharing blankets, especially heated blankets, can pose challenges.
 The best heated throw blanket offers specialized heating in two zones, also known as dual temperature zones.
 The design is similar to single-zone heated blankets, except the heating elements are divided, usually equally between two sides of the blanket.
 Instead of one temperature controller, there are two.

 Dual-zone heated throw blankets are typically on the larger side, as they are designed to share with two people.
 You should expect to find all the same features with a dual-zone as you would want with a single zone.
 The best dual-zone heated blankets will be large enough to share, plush, machine washable, and feature customizable heat and automatic shut-off settings.

-Best heated throw blanket for two: Brookstone N-A-P Cozy Plush Heated Blanket
+Best heated throw blanket for two: Westinghouse Electric Blanket, Twin Size

 This large heated blanket has two zones of heating with two temperature controllers, perfect for you both to share.
 Amazon

-This heated blanket is large enough for two, and features dual-zone heat, with 10 heat settings so each side of the blanket can be customized according to personal comfort.
+This heated blanket is large enough for two and features six heat settings so that the blanket can be customized according to personal comfort.
 Conveniently, this is machine washable and dryer safe when following the manufacturer’s directions.
-Extra safety features include an automatic shut-off after 10 hours.
-The blanket has two plugs and requires two outlets, which might be an issue for some buyers depending on the number of outlets in your space.
+Extra safety features include an automatic shut-off after 4 hours.

 Take this electric throw blanket with you anywhere.